frconor-ebook/meditations/_posts/2025-11-17-pray-for-the-dead.md

 The Second Vatican Council in *Gaudium et spes* says.
 "For sin has diminished man, blocking his path to fulfillment" (Vatican II, *Gaudium et spes*, Point 13, December 7, 1965).

-In the recent Consistory (September 30, 2023), Pope Francis has elevated to the order of cardinals a holy priest from Buenos Aires, a Capuchin friar, who has spent many hours of the last fifty years hearing confessions.
+In the recent Consistory (September 30, 2023), Pope Francis has elevated to the order of cardinals a holy priest from Buenos Aires, a Capuchin friar, who has spent many hours of the last fifty years hearing Confessions.
 He dedicated himself in an exceptional way to that work of mercy.

-There\'s a rather interesting article that came out in an interview with him, where he says: After long hours in the confessional, I say to Our Lord in my prayer, 'Lord, if I have forgiven too much, it\'s your fault.'
-(Avvenire News, *Interview with Father Luis Pascual Dri*).
+There\'s a rather interesting article that came out in an interview with him, where he says: "After long hours in the confessional, I say to Our Lord in my prayer, 'Lord, if I have forgiven too much, it\'s your fault'' (Avvenire News, *Interview with Father Luis Pascual Dri*).
 A rather beautiful prayer for a priest to offer to God after that service.

 John Paul II has said, "A soul that lowers itself through sin drives down with itself the Church and, in some way, the whole world" (John Paul II, Apostolic Exhortation, *Reconciliatio et paenitentia*, Point 16, December 2, 1984).